ctkjose/moi3d/doc_scripting.md

 **AppData** is a hidden folder in Windows located in `C:\Users\<username>\AppData`.
 There are two folders inside AppData: `Local` that includes files tied to your current PC and `Roaming` that includes critical application files that can roam from device to device with a user account.
 To navigate to this folder open File Explorer/Windows Explorer, then type `%AppData%` into the address bar and hit enter.

-**Application Support** is part of your hidden `Library` folder.
+**Application Support** is part of your hidden `Library` folder in MacOs.
 On MacOS from a Finder window, go to the menu and pick Go > "Go to folder" and type "~/Library/Application Support/" or open the Terminal and type  `open ~/Library/Application\ Support/`.